Shen Tong: Social entrepreneurship

+In 2021, Shen became the advisor and mentor of the Vietnamese studio Sky Mavis for Axie Infinity, a Pokémon-inspired non-fungible token-based online video game where anyone can earn tokens through skilled gameplay and contributions to the ecosystem.
+The early unique aspect of Axie Infinity is the space that created called "Play to Earn".
+All art assets and Axie genetic data are also readily available to third parties, enabling community to create diverse experiences within the Axie Infinity universe.
+Shen's Web3FutureCo made other Web3 and Blockchain investments with activities in the Philippines and the US.

+Media ventures

-He was the founder and president of the now defunct VFinity, company which made software tools and web applications for multimedia and multilingual search, media production, archiving, and media distribution.
+Shen was the founder and president of the now defunct VFinity, company which made software tools and web applications for multimedia and multilingual search, media production, archiving, and media distribution.
 The founding idea was based on two patents.
 He is known for his promotion of "Context Media" partially due to his keynote speech at a super session of National Association of Broadcasters in Las Vegas, 2007.
 He founded the TV production company B&B Media Production and invested in bookstores and publishing in Beijing.
 B&B Media Production had created and produced several highly circulated and acclaimed TV programs, including the national weekend primetime show Tell It Like It Is during its first season.

-Shen Tong is a serial Entrepreneur since 1990s and impact investor with more than fifty investments in food, media, and other high-tech ventures.
-He is currently the founder and Managing Partner of FoodFutureCo, the food business accelerator and impact investment fund that focuses on scale-up stage food and agriculture disruptions.